-- 10.4 An operating system supports a paged virtual memory.
-The central processor has a cycle time of 1 microsecond.
+- 9.5 When virtual memory is implemented in a computing system, there are certain costs associated with the technique and certain benefits.
+List the costs and the benefits.
+Is it possible for the costs to exceed the benefits?
+If it is, what measures can be taken to ensure that this does not happen?
+Answer: The costs are additional hardware and slower access time.
+The benefits are good utilization of memory and larger logical address space than physical address space. - 9.6 An operating system supports a paged virtual memory, using a central processor with a cycle time of 1 microsecond.
 It costs an additional 1 microsecond to access a page other than the current one.
-Pages have 1,000 words, and the paging device is a drum that rotates at 3,000 revolutions per minute and transfers 1 million words per second.
-The following statistical measurements were obtained from the system: - One percent of all instructions executed accessed a page other than the current page. - Of the instructions that accessed another page, 80 percent accessed a page already in memory. - When a new page was required, the replaced page was modified 50 percent of the time.
+Pages have 1000 words, and the paging device is a drum that rotates at 3000 revolutions per minute and transfers 1 million words per second.
+The following statistical measurements were obtained from the system:

+- 1 percent of all instructions executed accessed a page other than the current page. - Of the instructions that accessed another page, 80 percent accessed a page already in memory. - When a new page was required, the replaced page was modified 50 percent of the time.